-It wasn't too many years ago that quilters marked fabric using templates and cut out every patch with a pair of scissors.
+- It wasn't too many years ago that quilters marked fabric using templates and cut out every piece with a pair of scissors.
 Some quilters still do that, but more and more people love the ease and speed of rotary cutting.

-Use these instructions to get started, but always remember that you might develop time-saving -- or better -- quilting methods of your own.
+Use our instructions to learn how to make a quilt, but always remember that you will possibly discover time-saving (or better) quilting methods of your very own.

-- Learn how to do a bleed test and an easy way to keep fabric edges from fraying in the wash.
+- Learn how to do a bleed test and try an easy way to keep fabric edges from fraying in the wash.

 - Want to test your knowledge of fabric?
 Take my Fabric Quiz.

-Quilt Block ConstructionIt's helpful to have an understanding patchwork quilt block bone structure.
-That knowledge shows you how blocks fit together (or not) and is a huge help when it's time to design and sew the quilt.
+- It's helpful to have an understanding patchwork quilt block bone structure, which illustrates how blocks fit together (or not) -- a big help when it's time to design and sew a quilt.

-Accurate pressing goes hand in hand with quilt block construction.
+- Accurate pressing goes hand in hand with quilt block construction.
 If the block isn't pressed carefully, it probably won't be accurate.

 You'll find lots of quilt layout inspiration in our quilt photo galleries.

-Quilt Sashing and BordersShould you add sashing to the quilt?
-And do you prefer the look of straight sewn borders or mitered borders?
+Should you add sashing to the quilt?
+Do you prefer the look of straight sewn borders or mitered borders?
 You might opt to go with pieced borders or use a border print to make the quilt border truly unique.

-Making the Quilt Sandwich
+Learn How to Make the Quilt Sandwich

 - Will you piece the quilt backing or use one of the wide fabrics made especially for that?
 Quilt Backing Instructions